joseedil/lambda-qoi/README.md

 ## Description:

 The [Quite OK Image Format](https://qoiformat.org/) (QOI) is a lossless image compression algorithm developed by Dominic Szablewski.
-His goal was to achieve a fast codec without sacrificing too much the compression rates achieved by the PNG file format. `lambda-qoi` implements decoding from QOI back to PNG, but the library is suficiently generic to allow one to decode a QOI File to a vector of pixels as part of another image processing application.
+His goal was to achieve a fast codec without sacrificing too much the compression rates achieved by the PNG file format. `lambda-qoi` implements a transcoder from QOI to PNG and vice-versa, but the library is suficiently generic to allow one to decode a QOI File to a vector of pixels as part of another image processing application.

+### Compilation and Use

+Compile the project with `stack build`.
+It should be able to get the required libraries and build the project.

+Run the executable with `stack exec lambda-qoi -- e <input.png> <output.qoi>` to encode a PNG image to a QOI file.

+Run the executable with `stack exec lambda-qoi -- d <input.qoi> <output.png>` to decode a QOI image to a PNG file.

+There are some test images in the `data` folder as provided by the QOI author.

 ### Implementation details